36 Salisbury offers new shopping experience

 Over the coming weeks, 36 Salisbury will also have a small pop-up local coffee retailer within the store enabling shoppers to have a relaxing experience as they browse.
 Various workshops, pop-up tasters, meet the maker and other events will be hosted in store to encourage people to have a look at the wide range of products available.

-Open from 10am seven days a week, the 36 Salisbury pop-up shop will be trialed until the end of March 2020.
+Open from 10am seven days a week, the 36 Salisbury pop-up shop will be trialled until the end of March 2020.
 This initiative supports Wiltshire Council's bid for Future High Street Funding from Central Government and its longer-term aspiration to create a cluster of small artisan retail/leisure and workspace units, as well as residential space.
 This will provide a choice of live/work spaces to suit artisans and start-ups at different stages of their lifecycles, supporting their progression from maker space and start-up units to workshops and larger retail.